HackRank/Glitch-Effect/README.md

 etc...

 When that runs out, the system can support transaction fees if needed.
-It's based on open market compe
+It's based on open market competi